List of awards and nominations received by Nicolas Cage

 The following is a list of awards and nominations received by American actor, director and producer Nicolas Cage.

-Cage started his career in films such as Fast Times at Ridgemont High (1982), and Valley Girl (1983) as well various films of his uncle Francis Ford Coppola such as Rumble Fish (1983), The Cotton Club (1984), and Peggy Sue Got Married (1986).
-In 1987, Cage earned critical success with films such as the Coen brothers' Raising Arizona (1987) and John Patrick Shanley's Moonstruck (1987).
-He would star in David Lynch's Wild at Heart (1990) and the romantic comedy It Could Happen to You (1994) before earning an Academy Award for Best Actor for his performance in Leaving Las Vegas (1995).
+In 1987, Cage earned critical success with films such as the Coen brothers' Raising Arizona (1987) and John Patrick Shanley's Moonstruck (1987) before earning an Academy Award for Best Actor for his performance in Leaving Las Vegas (1995).

-Following his awards win he starred in the blockbusters The Rock (1996), and Con Air (1997) as well as the drama Face/Off (1997) and the romantic drama City of Angels (1998).
+Following his awards win he starred in the award winning blockbusters The Rock (1996), and Con Air (1997) as well as the drama Face/Off (1997) and the romantic drama City of Angels (1998).
 He starred in Martin Scorsese's drama Bringing Out the Dead and Charlie Kauffman's Adaptation, the latter earning him his second Academy Award nomination.

-He has since explored a variety genres including the National Treasure films in 2004, 2007 and the Ghost Rider films in 2007 and 2011.
+He has since received nominations for best and worst actor for his role in the National Treasure films in 2004, 2007 and was nominated for worst actor again for the Ghost Rider films in 2007 and 2011.
 In the 21st century he has earned renewed critical acclaim for his performances in independent dramas such as Joe (2013), Mandy (2018), Color Out of Space (2019), and Pig (2021), the latter earning him a Critics' Choice Movie Award for Best Actor nomination.